xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]:
 ```

-Please note, after this step, the candidate list will not be editable.
+The candidate list will not be editable after this step.

 ### Step 2: Specify parameters

-You will now see:

 ```
 =========================